Blue Moon or Varied Eggfly

 The undersides of the wings of the males are black with a diagonal white band and a curved arc of white spots on each wing.

-The species is found from Madagascar across south-east Asia, including :
+The species is found from the Indian Ocean across south-east Asia to the south Pacific Ocean, including :

-and the subspecies nerina (Fabricius, 1775) is found from Christmas Island across the whole of mainland Australia to Vanuatu, including
+and the subspecies nerina (Fabricius, 1775) is found particularly in Australia in:

 The eggs are spherical and pale yellow or green.
 They are laid in small irregular groups under leaves of foodplants.
 The female butterflies are inclined to be protective of plants on which they have laid eggs.